yuriyProgg/Ping-Pong/README.md

-# Ping-Pong
+## Ping-Pong
-example of a "Ping-Pong" game on PyGame
+Ping-Pong game on PyGame.
+For one or two players.